Energy-Lab-Pollution/twitter_search/README.md

 ```bash
 make lint
 ```

+### Constants

+Several constants are used in the code.

 Also, the available types of accounts, along with the queries used to search for the twitter users, are in the `config_utils/queries.py` file.